-The Town of Cary is providing this housing resource guide as a service to those with housing related inquiries in Cary.
-We list the contact information of the major state and non-profit agencies with housing responsibilities or a housing mission which operate in Cary or on a county-wide basis.
-The information listed is offered on an advisory basis only as compilation of resources for those seeking further information on housing options and services in Cary.
+Below is a list of the major state and nonprofit agencies with housing responsibilities or a housing mission operating in Cary or on a county-wide basis.
+This compilation of resources is offered in an advisory capacity only for those seeking further information on housing options and services in Cary.

 Wake County Supportive Housing Program

 Provides housing management services and educational seminars for low-income families to better manage their home finances and learn about home mortgages and financing.
 Supportive housing combines support services with housing to offer tenants a wide range of services.

 Services offered through Supportive Housing include but are not limited to:

 - Daily living skills training – meal preparation, housekeeping, developing support networks and socialization

 - Coordination of medical and health services when necessary